 The mobile industry is excited about RCS, the smart replacement for the 25-year-old SMS.
-But the industry has been here before, Alan Burkitt-Gray warns, and there are still details to be worked out, such as the business model and whether Apple will join.
+But the industry has been here before, warns Alan Burkitt-Grey, and there are still details to iron out, like the business model and whether Apple will join.

-The problem is that people in the messaging industry are still not clear on the revenue model for the so-called Rich Communications Service (RCS), which is expected to launch in 2018.
+The problem is that people in the messaging industry are still unclear about the revenue model for the so-called Rich Communications Service (RCS), which is expected to launch in 2018.

 Some believe RCS will be best for person-to-person (P2P) messaging; others say its strength will be in person-to-person (A2P) messaging.
-Some argue it will be an alternative to the mobile web, looking for local pizzerias or buying tickets.
+Some argue it will be an alternative to the mobile web, for finding local pizzerias or buying tickets.
 Others hope it will become the new medium for mobile payments.
-It is usually free to receive SMS messages, but no one is sure that the same applies to RCS.
-This is a clue, if you ever needed it, that there is no clearly developed business model yet.
-Dean Bubley, a notoriously cynical commentator on Disruptive Analysis, tells Capacity: "He's putting the chariot in front of the horse."
+Receiving SMS messages is usually free, but no one is sure the same applies to RCS.
+This is a clue, if ever you needed one, that there isn't a clearly developed business model yet.
+Dean Bubley, a notoriously cynical commentator at Disruptive Analysis, tells Capacity: "It's putting the cart before the horse."

 I phoned Bubley after posting on LinkedIn a list of reasons why she was happy not to go to the Mobile World Congress (MWC) this year in Barcelona.
 "What, RCS zombies again?" he wrote.

-Which “again” refers to RCS's latest release at MWC, in February 2013, when GSMA, the trade association running the event, launched it under the name of Joyn, hoping it would go global.
+That “again” refers to RCS’s last outing at MWC, in February 2013, when the GSMA, the trade association that runs the event, launched it under the name Joyn, with the hope of it going global.

-Soon Orange in France had Joyn, but I checked in August 2013 and he was still shunned by the three rival French operators.
-In Germany Deutsche Telekom and Vodafone had adopted Joyn in August, but not O2 or E-Plus, then owned by KPN.
-There was better news from Spain, where Telefónica's Orange, Vodafone and Movistar offered Joyn, and from South Korea, where KT, LG U + and SK Telecom were all thrilled.
+Orange soon had Joyn in France, but I checked in August 2013 and it was still being shunned by the three rival French operators.
+In Germany, Deutsche Telekom and Vodafone had adopted Joyn in August, but not O2 or E-Plus, then owned by KPN.
+There was better news from Spain, where Orange, Vodafone, and Telefónica's Movistar offered Joyn, and from South Korea, where KT, LG U+, and SK Telecom were all enthusiastic.

 But that was it, and the industry left Joyn silently disappear.
 Go to joynus.com, once the Joyn official website and the RCS services directory, and you will come to the GSMA home page.
 Orange.com/Joyn takes you to the regular Orange home page.
 Nothing to see here: George Orwell couldn't have done better.

-“RCS has been around for so long and it's never gotten anywhere,” that's how Nick Lane, Mobilesquared's mobile insight analyst, sums up the story so far.
-But five years have passed and something has changed.
-“Google has had a great succession of attempts to create their own messages, but they have largely weakened,” says Bubley.
+"RCS has been around for so long and hasn't gotten anywhere," is how Nick Lane, mobile insights analyst at Mobilesquared, sums up the story so far.
+But five years have passed, and something has changed.
+"Google has had a long succession of attempts to craft its own messaging, but they've largely been lame," Bubley says.

 “Google is taking over and integrating it with Android messaging. "